 - However, fluorescent lights can often be hung very close to your plants, so work well if you need your grow box to be short.

 - HID lights are excellent for growing cannabis, but create a lot of heat so aren’t ideal for grow boxes.
 You’ll have to replace bulbs every year or two too.

 (For more details on grow light types, see this recent guide.)

 If you Google “build your own grow cabinet” or something similar, you’ll soon find instructions for making your own.
 YouTube has some great videos of ingenious marijuana grow box creations, too.

 MaryJane Farmer Wants Your Photos

 A marijuana grow box is probably the easiest way to get started growing your own cannabis.
 It can also be the easiest, lowest-maintenance way period if you go for one of the automated options.

 However, even a simpler, more affordable marijuana grow box can be an excellent way to just grow a personal supply in the limited space you have available.

-While the three grow boxes listed above are great for small grows and beginners, if you’re thinking bigger check out our round up of the best stealth grow boxes and cabinets.
+The grow boxes we reviewed are great for small grows and beginners and if you’re thinking bigger check out our round-up of the best stealth grow boxes and cabinets.